jhvanderschee/hugobricks/content/_index.md

 # Building a Hugo website with stackable content bricks

-Hugobricks is a free website theme built with Hugo and vanilla CSS.
+Hugobricks is a free website theme for Hugo.
 It makes building Hugo websites child's play due to its stackable (LEGO-like) content bricks.
 How about this intro brick with a clear call-to-action?
 Do you like it?
 Get your own Hugobricks theme.
 It is free!

 [Get Started For Free](/get-started/)